AdaProj: Adaptively Scaled Angular Margin Subspace Projections for Anomalous Sound Detection with Auxiliary Classification Tasks: Introduction

 To train such an embedding model, the state-of-the-art is to utilize an auxiliary classification task using provided meta information or \acl{ssl}.
 This enables the embedding model to closely monitor target signals and ignore other signals and noise \cite{wilkinghoff2024why}.
 For machine condition monitoring, possible auxiliary tasks are classifying between machine types \cite{giri2020self,lopez2020speaker,inoue2020detection} or, additionally, between different machine states and noise settings \cite{venkatesh2022improved,nishida2022anomalous,deng2022ensemble}, recognizing augmented and non-augmented versions of normal data \cite{giri2020self,chen2023effective} or predicting the activity of machines \cite{nishida2022anomalous}.
 Using an auxiliary task to learn embeddings is also called \ac{oe} \cite{hendrycks2019deep} because normal samples belonging to other classes than a target class can be considered proxy outliers \cite{primus2020anomalous}.

 The contributions of this work are the following.
-First and foremost, AdaProj, a novel angular margin loss function that learns class-specific subspaces for training an embedding model, is presented.
-Second, it is proven that AdaProj has arbitrari large optimal solution spaces allowing to relax the compactness requirements of the class-specific distributions in the embedding space.
+First and foremost, AdaProj, a novel angular margin loss function that learns class-specific subspaces for training an embedding model, is presented\footnote{An open-source implementation of the AdaProj loss is available at: \url{https://github.com/wilkinghoff/AdaProj}}.
+Second, it is proven that AdaProj has arbitrary large optimal solution spaces allowing to relax the compactness requirements of the class-specific distributions in the embedding space.
 Last but not least, AdaProj is compared to other commonly used loss functions.
 In experiments conducted on the DCASE2022 and DCASE2023 \ac{asd} datasets it is shown that AdaProj outperforms other commonly used loss functions.
-As a result, a state-of-the-art performance is achieved on the DCASE2023 dataset.